BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground.

+4:3 And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the LORD.

 ## The Book of Psalms